ordina-jworks/ordina-jworks.github.io/_posts/2019-02-21-streaming-traffic-data.md

 It is pretty static as these sensors do not tend to move themselves.

-Every minute latest sensor output is published on [http://miv.opendata.belfla.be/miv/verkeersdata](http://miv.opendata.belfla.be/miv/verkeersdata)
+Every minute the latest sensor output is published on [http://miv.opendata.belfla.be/miv/verkeersdata](http://miv.opendata.belfla.be/miv/verkeersdata)

-This is one big xml file containing all the aggregated data of every sensor for the last minute.
+This is one big xml file containing all the aggregated data of every sensor of the last minute.
 ``` java
     <meetpunt beschrijvende_id="H211L10" unieke_id="1152">
         <lve_nr>177</lve_nr>